-Climbing stairs help unclog the arteries and boost your overall blood flow.
+- Regulates Blood Pressure: Climbing stairs helps unclog the arteries and boosts your overall blood flow.[i]

-You can also climb stairs backwards to improve stamina and get a more toned physique faster.
+- Tones Body: Climbing stairs is an effective core strengthening and body toning exercise.
+You can also climb stairs backwards to improve your stamina and get a more toned physique faster than ever.

-You burn more calories every minute while climbing stairs than jogging.
-As your body moves through resistance with every step you take, it helps your body burn fat more rapidly.
+- Increases Calorie-Burn: You burn more calories every minute while climbing stairs than jogging.
+As your body moves through resistance with every step you take, it helps your body burn fat rapidly.